kyco/jquery.kyco.googleplusfeed/README.md

 The best Google+ feed widget out there at the moment.

-This is a simple Google+ feed widget makes uses http://plusfeed.frosas.net
+This is a simple Google+ feed widget makes use of http://plusfeed.frosas.net

 Take a look at the [Demo](http://tr.im/49tpy).